anonymized30/LF-Fighter/README.md

-# How to Defend against Label-flipping Attacks in Federated Learning
+#Defending against Label-flipping Attacks in Federated Learning
-This repository contains PyTorch implementation of the paper: How to Defend against Label-flipping Attacks in Federated Learning.
+This repository contains PyTorch implementation of the paper: Defending against Label-flipping Attacks in Federated Learning.

 ## Paper

-[How to Defend against Label-flipping Attacks in Federated Learning]
+[Defending against Label-flipping Attacks in Federated Learning]

 ## Content
 The repository contains one jupyter notebook: `Experiments.IPYNB` in each folder which can be used to re-produce the experiments reported in the paper.
 Each notebook contains clear instructions on how to run the experiments.